gupta-himanshu/scala-for-beginners/Important-Points2.md

 the getter name is name , and the setter name is name_= (which, combined with Scala’s syntactic sugar, lets users write p.name = "Jony" ).
 c.
 Modify the body of the getter and setter methods as desired.

+32. Defining a field as private[this] takes this privacy a step further, and makes the field object-private, which means that it can only be accessed from the object that contains it.
+Unlike private , the field can’t also be accessed by other instances of the same type, making it more private than the plain private setting.